Bosch (TV series): Bosch: Legacy

 Titus Welliver reprises his role as Harry Bosch in the Amazon Freevee series Bosch: Legacy.
 It was ordered by Amazon's advertising-supported streaming service in March 2021.
 Madison Lintz returns as Harry's daughter, Maddie, and Bosch recurring character defense attorney Honey "Money" Chandler, played by Mimi Rogers, is also a main character.
 Bosch, now retired from the LAPD, works as an investigator for Chandler, while Maddie joins the LAPD.
 The series is produced by Welliver, Erik Overmyer, Henrik Bastin, Pieter Jan Brugge, and writer Michael Connelly, all of whom produced Bosch.
 The series began filming in June 2021 in Los Angeles.

 In November 2021, the series' title, Bosch: Legacy was announced.
 In March 2022, it was announced that the series would premiere on May 6, 2022.
 In May 2022, the series was renewed for a second season; further, in May 2023, it was renewed for a third season, which was released in March 2025.

 Ballard

 On November 15, 2023, another spinoff was announced, centered around Michael Connelly's character Detective Renée Ballard investigating cold cases.
-On March 21, 2024, it was announced that Maggie Q has been cast as Detective Renée Ballard.
+On March 21, 2024, it was announced that Maggie Q had been cast as Detective Renée Ballard.
 Maggie Q makes her first appearance as the titular character of Ballard in the finale of season three of Bosch: Legacy.

 In May 2025, the series' title, Ballard, was announced.
 The series premiered on July 9, 2025.
+It was renewed for a second season in October 2025.

 Bosch: Start of Watch

-In October 2025, a prequel series focusing on a young Bosch was ordered to series at MGM+.
+In October 2025, MGM+ ordered Bosch: Start of Watch, a prequel series focusing on a young Bosch played by Cameron Monaghan.